CodeSequence/sanmyaku/README.md

 The theme comes pre-configured with a light and dark theme.
 Light will is the default and dark can be set under theme options in the admin panel.

 #### Mobile Theme
-Sanmyaku is built to be responsive to set this theme as your mobile theme you will need to manually edit the vanilla forums `conf/config.php`
+Sanmyaku is built to be responsive.
+To set this theme as your mobile theme you will need to manually edit the vanilla forums `conf/config.php`

 Update or add `$Configuration['Garden']['MobileTheme'] = 'sanmyaku';`.

 ## [Issue tracking](https://github.com/codesequence/sanmyaku/issues)